Before you read about the ‘history’ of the Community Council you can read a copy of the Chairmans report as given to the AGM of 2016

 In 1990 the Village Hall Committee stood down and its responsibilities were taken over by the Community Council.
 As recommended by the Charity Commissioners separate financial accounts continued to be operated for each charitable trust.

 The Community Council is responsible for the upkeep and management of the Memorial Village Hall (see Village Memorial Hall Fund for things related to the Hall’s Restoration Fund).
-The Council acts as an umbrella organisation supporting a wide range of activities including the Mother and Toddler Group, Digital Cinema Club, Satellite Post Office, Neighbourhood Watch and Police liaison, Coffee Shop, and Touring Theatre Groups, and it directly sponsors three household competitions during the year, namely
+The Council acts as an umbrella organisation supporting a wide range of activities including the Mother and Toddler Group, Digital Cinema Club, Satellite Post Office, Neighbourhood Watch and Police liaison, Coffee Shop, and Touring Theatre Groups.

 The Community Council publishes a monthly magazine, The Observer and distributes this, free of charge, to every household in the parish.
 This magazine is edited, printed, collated and distributed by volunteers from within the community.
 It contains up to date news of village events, detailed reviews of various stage productions etc. The magazine also contains a number of advertisements from both individuals and of various local services.